Resorts Casino Tunica: Harrah's Tunica Mardi Gras Casino (1996–2004)

-Resorts Casino (2005-2019)
+Resorts Casino (2005–2019)

 In 2004, Harrah's agreed to buy Caesars Entertainment.
 The combined company would have controlled five of Tunica Resorts' nine casinos: Harrah's, Grand Casino, Horseshoe Casino, Sheraton Casino and Hotel and Bally's Casino.
 Because of possible anti-competitive domination of the Tunica market, Harrah's agreed to sell the property, along with Bally's, to Colony Capital, who then created Resorts International Holdings to own and operate the casinos (including Bally's Tunica).
 The casino was renamed Resorts Casino Tunica in 2005.

 On November 9, 2011, Foundation Gaming Group of Gulfport, Mississippi assumed the management of Resorts Casino and Hotel along with Bally's Casino Tunica.
 In 2013, management responsibility changed.

 In May 2017, Resorts and Bally's Tunica were sold in a joint deal, with Gaming & Leisure Properties acquiring their real estate assets for a total of $83 million, and Penn National purchasing the operating assets for a total of $44 million.

 Penn National announced in April 2019 that Resorts Tunica would close on June 30 because of declining revenues, which were attributed to the expansion of casino gaming in Arkansas.
 In the summer of 2021, both the hotel and casino were demolished.
-All that is left of this resort is a grassed field, not even cotton has been re-planted.
+All that is left of this resort is a grassed field.